 - 4.3 The footprint of the building has been designed to meet the operational requirements as a freestanding McDonald's Restaurant, both for customers to eat within or outside of the building, or to take away from the premises. - 4.4 McDonald's Restaurants have long been considered one of the major influences in the quick service industry, constantly re-inventing themselves to the ever-changing public and social values/needs.
 Whilst not a planning issue, the proposed interior of the restaurant will provide a distinct modern feel with the exterior of the building reflecting this change in retailing.
-The customer seating area comprises approximately 100 covers for visitors to eat their meals within a relaxed modern environment.
 The dining area will include a variety of seating types and table sizes tailored to the customers' needs.